Trade Dynamics with Heterogeneous Fluctuations: Conclusion

-We find that: (\textbf{A}) The depreciation of USD-CNY exchange rate within the 6-7 range could significantly enhance provincial export competitiveness.
-Moreover, export competitiveness is markedly influenced by CNY exchange rate volatility.
-In the short term, stabilizing CNY exchange rate fluctuations within a range of less than 0.2 RMB can steadily promote the improvement of export competitiveness. (\textbf{B}) The “8.11 Exchange Rate Reform” policy effectively regulated the flexibility of CNY exchange rate, expanded its market space, and reversed the single linear trend before the policy shock.
+(\textbf{B}) The “8.11 Exchange Rate Reform” policy effectively regulated the flexibility of CNY exchange rate, expanded its market space, and reversed the single linear trend before the policy shock.
 After the implementation of monetary policy, CNY exchange rate maintains long term stability within a narrow fluctuation range, which indirectly enhances provincial export competitiveness.

-However, once we understand general mathematical logic, another core question arises: \textit{Is the policy optimal}?
-That is: \textit{What is the analytical description of the optimal range of exchange rate fluctuations under policy shocks}?
-This question requires the construction of more complex and detailed models to resolve.
-For further research on optimization models, we could refer to the following paper: \citet{jeanblanc1993impulse}, \citet{mundaca1998optimal}, \citet{cadenillas1999optimal}, \citet{cadenillas2000classical}, \citet{ferrari2020singular} and \citet{gwee2025risk}.
-According to \citet{gwee2025risk}, by constructing the HJB equation and employing logarithmic transformations, they transformed the central bank's optimal exchange rate control problem into a \textit{Sturm-Liouville} eigenvalue problems.
-We could get analytical and complete optimal control strategy through this approach.
-Based on this, it is possible to further evaluate or design optimal monetary policies to achieve the optimal state of exchange rate fluctuations.
+(\textbf{C}) Innovative mechanisms for enhancing provincial export competitiveness can significantly replace exchange rate mechanisms.
+Innovative development can reduce export competitiveness's dependence on exchange rates.
+From a regional heterogeneity perspective, exchange rates cease to be the primary factor influencing export competitiveness in the areas with high innovation capabilities.
+These regions significantly improve their export competitiveness through the manufacturing of high value added products with robust innovation capabilities and new economic patterns.
+Conversely, for regions with low innovation capabilities, exchange rates remain a key factor affecting export competitiveness due to their reliance on low value added products and traditional economic patterns.